We Didn't Mean to Go to Sea: Plot summary

 The Goblin sails east through the night in hazardous conditions.
 John has to leave Susan at the helm while he reefs the mainsail.
 He is almost swept overboard, but succeeds in his objective.
-They are then nearly run down by a ship as the navigation lights are out of paraffin - Titty improvises with a powerful torch and a red translucent plate.
-Meanwhile at Pin Mill Mother is wakened by the storm and is worried, although she tries to hide it from Bridget.
+They are then nearly run down by a ship as the navigation lights are out of paraffin.
+Titty improvises with a powerful torch and a red translucent plate.
+Meanwhile, at Pin Mill, Mrs Walker is wakened by the storm and is worried, although she tries to hide it from Bridget.
 At dawn next morning, as the wind is slackening, John persuades Susan to continue to the nearest port rather than trying to return to Harwich.
 They rescue a kitten, whom they name Sinbad, floating on a chicken coop.
 John then sights an unknown coast; they identify some fishing boats as Dutch, which means it is the Netherlands.
 Jim has warned them about longshore sharks who might claim salvage if asked for help.
 But they see a pilot boat, and pick up a Dutch pilot.
 As they do not want the pilot to know they are alone, John alone remains on deck, pretending to be a cabin boy ("a sort of Roger"), which fools the pilot long enough to help them enter the harbour.

 They arrive safely in Flushing at the same time as their absent father is leaving on a ferry to Harwich.
 Their father leaves the ferry just in time and returns to help them deal with the pilot, who is so taken with their story that he forgoes his fee and helps them prepare for their return.
 Their father sends some carefully worded telegrams to Pin Mill, and as the children sleep, sails the Goblin back to England the following night.
 On arriving in Harwich harbour, the Goblin and its crew are reunited with Jim Brading, who is looking for his missing yacht.
-The absent skipper had been unconscious in hospital for two days, suffering from concussion - he had got off his motor bus by the Garage, in his haste started to cross the road without looking and was hit by another bus coming the other way.
-They all sail up the river to be reunited with Mother and confess what had happened.
+The absent skipper had been hit by a bus and had been unconscious in hospital for two days, suffering from concussion.
+They all sail up the river to be reunited with Mrs Walker and confess what had happened.

+Reception

+A review in The Atlanta Constitution, thought the book would be appreciated by fans of series.
+Helen Alice Howard, of the Lexington Herald-Leader, agreed with this, and added that despite the conceit—of blowing all the way across the ocean—the convincing writing of the author makes the reader accept it as a possibility.
+The Brooklyn Eagle's review believed it the work's "exciting adventure" would make it appeal to young readers, and also complimented the books "wholesomeness".
+Francis Broaddus Jr., writing in the El Paso Times, opined that the action was slightly faster than was normal for the series, which he thought would make the book more appealing for its target audience.